tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_formats.md

 ## PDF

-To read the content as PDF, it's recommended that you either read the PDF in [Adobe Acrobat Reader DC](https://get.adobe.com/reader/) (or similar) so that you can highlight and annotate the content, or that you print only specific sections at a time, defining the page ranges.
+To read the content as PDF, I recommended that you either read the PDF in [Adobe Acrobat Reader DC](https://get.adobe.com/reader/) (or similar) so that you can highlight and annotate the content, or that you print only specific sections at a time, defining the page ranges.
 Otherwise, this 900+ page PDF will consume an entire tree.

 ## Kindle

-You can use either MOBI or EPUB formats on Kindle. although Kindle switched to primarily preferring EPUB, it still supports MOBI, and the MOBI file has a better table of contents from the "Go to" button, so I recommend using MOBI.
+You can use either MOBI or EPUB formats on Kindle.
+Although Kindle switched to primarily preferring EPUB, it still supports MOBI, and the MOBI file has a better table of contents from the "Go to" button, so I recommend using MOBI for Kindle.

 To read the content on Kindle device: